 Interest in the link between concussion and CTE peaked with the film ‘Concussion’ and the NFL’s $765 million compensation payment in 2014 and has continued through the publication of studies with questionable research methods that have been jumped on by headline grabbing mainstream media.

-This unproven-proven link between the two pathologies has inevitably and not unfairly led to many parents and sports people questioning whether participation in sports at high risk of concussion is worth the risk.
+This unproven-proven link between the two pathologies has inevitably and not unfairly led to many parents and sports people questioning whether participation in sports at high risk of concussion is worth the risk; you can read more about concussion management and sport here.
 All we can say at the moment is that this is a theory; there have been no studies that have definitively proven the link between concussion and CTE.

 Let’s look at the evidence for this theory and then consider the counter argument and then probably agree that we can’t be sure either way yet…